By Hamed Azeez.

 By asking these questions, we are able to explore ourselves and appreciate others.
-He was of the opinion that We are our own path to success!
+Robbins was of the opinion that we are our own path to success!

-In most of McConaughey speeches, he did lay emphasis on the fact that “You Should Define success for yourself.”
+In many of McConaughey’s speeches, he strongly emphasized the idea that “You Should define success for yourself.”
 Figure out what you want to achieve and enjoy the entire journey.

-Considering one of the best motivational speeches in film, this scene starts with Smith and his son playing basketball.
-When his son shouts “I’m going pro,” Smith decides to try and frustrate his son’s expectations, telling him he never excelled at basketball, so he shouldn’t expect to.
+And considering one of the best motivational speeches in film, this scene starts with Smith and his son playing basketball.
+When his son shouts, “I’m going pro.”
+Smith decides to try and temper his son’s expectations, telling him he never excelled at basketball, so he shouldn’t expect to.
 His son is visibly disappointed, and Smith launches into his speech proclaiming, “Don’t ever let somebody tells you that you can’t do something, not even me.”
 He tells his son, “You got a dream, you gotta protect it.
 You want something, go get it.
-Period.”
+Period!”

 All you have to do is to focus on your unique self.
 You have no duplicate then why do you think imitating others whom you have no idea of their life journey is the best alternative for you.
 Do you think imitating them will make you look like them, or make you achieve what they’ve achieved?
 “Capital NO!!”
 All you need to do is to set a standard.
 Dream big!
 Build your mind towards achieving the dream which only you can gladly see.

-A scientist and formal Indian President (2002-2007) A.P.J Kalam once said, “If you fail never give up because “F.A.I.L” means, “First Attempting In Learning”.
-End is not the end, in fact E.N.D means, “Effort Never Dies”, if you get ‘NO’ as answer, remember ‘N.O’ means, “Next Opportunity” So be positive and never give up on your dream…..
-TO BE CONTINUE… (Vol.2)
+A scientist and formal Indian President (2002-2007) A.P.J Kalam once said: “If you fail, never give up because ‘F.A.I.L’ means, ‘First Attempting In Learning.’
+End is not the end, in fact E.N.D means, ‘Effort Never Dies’ if you get ‘NO’ as answer, remember ‘N.O’ means, ‘Next Opportunity’.
+So be positive and never give up on your dream.